 In 1937, Disney writer Joe Grant showed Walt Disney some sketches he had done of his Springer Spaniel, Lady.
 Walt was impressed and encouraged Joe to create a full storyboard.
 Like her fictional counterpart, the real-life Lady was learning how to deal with her owner’s new baby, which served as the main inspiration for Grant’s plot.
 In the end, Walt wasn’t thrilled with the storyline, and the idea was scrapped.
 Several years later, Disney came across a story by Ward Greene in Cosmopolitan titled “Happy Dan, the Whistling Dog”.
 He believed that the two ideas could be combined into one to create a stronger story, and asked Greene to come up with one.

 9. Popeye – The Motivational Source

-One interesting fact is Popeye was created during the Great Depression so as to encourage people to eat spinach because of its high iron content because many people could not afford meat at that time.
+The next in the list of animation facts is about Popeye.
+Popeye was created during the Great Depression to encourage people to eat spinach because of its high iron content many people could not afford meat at that time.

 10. Animators of “How to Train Your Dragon” Had to Attend Flight School During Production!

 Dreamworks animation went a step further to make the dragons seem as real as possible.
 To fly in the sky you need more than just wings.
 So, all the animators working on this project were sent to a legitimate “flight school” during the film’s production.
 The program was created for them to learn flight physics and the movements of different creatures for realism.
 It was a genuine program and all the members even got a diploma.